 5.What were your observations and what had you considered, when designing Taksim Square as one of your current projects?

 Taksim Square is not only important just for İstanbul, but also one of the most important squares in the world.
 It is a very important urban space in urban memory.
 In order to have a decision such a place like this and able to design that place, I think that it is necessary to analyze the past, the memory of the place and the experiences and perceptions of the local and foreign tourists visiting Istanbul together with those living in Istanbul.
 All these perceptions and the traces of Istanbul’s history, we used different criteria in order to design a square that keeps up with the contemporary world while continuing this historical trail.
 These criteria consist of sociological, physical, historical and ecological criteria.

-6. How will this new design affect people and everyday life?
+6. How will this new design affect people and their everyday life?

-The new design of Taksim Square, in fact, takes its claim from minimum intervention.
+The new design of Taksim Square, in fact, takes its claim from controlled urban intervention.
 We have tried to consider the everyday rituals of the people of Istanbul rather than doing something new and different here.
-We have designed the movements of people of Istanbul or locals or foreign tourists who use this, taking into consideration all of the clues as to how the pedestrian movements are with the existing transport system and transportation system as one.
-For this reason, Taksim Square will surprise people with its new state, but it will never break the place, because Taksim Square traces from the Prost plan.
-From the Prost plan to this day, Taksim Square has been used only by pedestrians today, while similar qualities and similar criteria are used by both vehicles and pedestrians.
-However, this pedestrian movement will never alienate people to the place, but will still live in the memory of people.
+We have suggested routes for the movements of Istanbul people or tourists who use them, taking into consideration all of the clues as to how the pedestrian movements are with the existing transportation system.
+For this reason, Taksim Square will surprise people with its new stand, but it will not compete with its past, rather will reflect references from the original Prost plan.